Erickramirez/CarND-Behavioral-Cloning-P3-master/README.md

 * The model was trained and validated on Udacity's [sample training data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip)  with Image aumentation to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 However I have to modify the drive behavior to get this result.
 Here is a visualization of the architecture:

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.